 How to Claim Unemployment Benefits Each Week

 After claiming benefits for unemployment as a senior, applicants must continue to file weekly or biweekly claims if they wish to maintain their eligibility for unemployment insurance.
 As such, weekly unemployment benefit claims are also known as certifying for benefits.
 When applicants claim unemployment benefits each week, they must report any job offers or refusals as well as their weekly earnings (such as pension payments or part-time income).
 However, the process of filing an unemployment benefits claim each week varies by state.
 In many states, applicants can claim senior unemployment benefits online or by telephone.
 If seniors do not claim their federal unemployment benefits in a timely manner, however, their payment may be late, or they may not receive compensation for that week.
-To learn more about how to claim unemployment benefits each week, download our comprehensive guide.
+To learn more about how to claim unemployment benefits each week, download our helpful free guide.

 When claiming benefits for unemployment, applicants must also continue to meet their state’s specific eligibility requirements.
 When claiming senior unemployment benefits, for instance, applicants must complete and retain their job search logs while also actively searching for new work, as this information may be necessary in the event of a UI benefits interview.